 Paying For College

-There are a variety of options for you to fund your education and research-related expenses. $500,000 in scholarships are available - and that's just from the College of Forestry.
+There are a variety of options for you to fund your education.
+Over $550,000 in scholarships are available - and that's just from the College of Forestry.
 The College of Forestry is dedicated to making sure our degrees are affordable.